pcms documentation

 Step 1 - get pcms

 You only need a single pcms binary to run a website.
-Check out the next chapters for a brief description how you get one.
+Check out the sections below for a brief description how you get one.

 As pre-built binary